French Quarter Walking Tour, Charleston

 2) Hibernian Hall

-Despite the challenges posed by the Civil War, periodic city-wide fires, and the devastating earthquake of 1886, Charleston managed to preserve many of its historic public buildings.
-Among them is the magnificent Hibernian Hall, characterized by its grand Greek Revival architecture featuring imposing white columns.
-This hall was originally designed for the Irish Hibernian Society, known for organizing the first Saint Patrick's Day parades in the United States.
+Despite the challenges posed by the Civil War, multiple fires, and the devastating earthquake of 1886, many of Charleston's historic buildings have survived.
+Among them is the Hibernian Hall, a grand piece of Greek Revival architecture with imposing white columns, designated as a National Historic Landmark in 1973.
+It was originally designed for the Irish Hibernian Society, known for organizing the first Saint Patrick's Day parades in the United States.

-Designated as a National Historic Landmark in 1973, the hall holds national significance due to its role during the 1860 Charleston Convention, in which the Democratic Party, divided by opinions on slavery, failed to select a presidential nominee, ensuring victory for the anti-slavery Republican Party and its candidate, Abraham Lincoln, in the 1860 presidential election.
+Most important, however, is the hall's historic association with the 1860 Charleston Convention, in which the Democratic Party, divided by opinions on slavery, failed to select a presidential nominee and thus ensured victory for the anti-slavery Republican candidate, Abraham Lincoln, in the presidential election that year.

-Having served as a venue for countless debutante balls hosted by the Hibernian Society, the building is often used for wedding receptions today.
-Its glorious three-story rotunda, complete with dual staircases leading to the ballroom, provides an elegant setting for bridal parties to make a grand entrance, often accompanied by the stirring sounds of a bagpiper—a cherished Hibernian tradition.
+Having served as a venue for countless debutante balls hosted by the Hibernian Society, today the building is often used for wedding receptions.
+Its three-story rotunda, complete with dual staircases leading to the ballroom, provides an elegant setting for bridal parties to make a grand entrance, often accompanied by the stirring sounds of a bagpiper — a cherished Hibernian tradition.

 3